finn96/MNIST-with-pytorch/readme.md

 Alright, so I started getting an error about cuda runtime version not matching cuda driver version.
 I noticed on my windows host that the cuda version was 11-3, but the latest cuda available for Ubuntu is 11.2.
 I uninstalled nvidia `FrameView` and am currently installing cuda_11.2.1 on the host.
 Let's see if this works.
 If I don't come back, it means  I lost my display

+Got cuda on.
+It's slower.

+We got something fairly reproducible now.
+After a bunch of tries, it seems we have a network that can somewhat reliably converge to a solution with 70-80% accuracy.
+It's a 3 layer network with a maxpool and dropout layer.
+Conv1d(1,1,3) -> Sigmoid -> max_pool1d -> Linear(391,100) -> Dropout -> -> Linear(100,10).
+I actually can't remember if the max_pool1d is better or worse.
+I need to check that again.
+Here's where the real breakthroughs came on re-producibility:
+ - Switching the activation function from RELU to Sigmoid.
+I kept getting stuck in these local gradients.
+I THINK some gradients were just explodingly negative and I was getting dying RELU, based on how significant of a change this made.
+Don't get me wrong, occasionally this model would come out 80-85% accurate off only a few epochs.
+But 9/10 times it got stuck and thought everything was a 7.

+ - Manually settting the initial weights of the two linear layers to uniform([-1/sqrt(n), 1/sqrt(n)]).
+I need to look up how torch normally sets the initial weights.

+- The Dropout I'm not sure about.
+I need to test more.
+I know at one point it helped, but I've changed a lot since then and need to test

+I compared a number of configurations.
+It turns out that maxpool_1d appears to be worse, with a test accuracy of about 6-8% lower.
+For the Linear Networks, I toyed with the shapes (792, 100),(100,10) and (792,80),(80,10).
+Both seemed to perform about equal.
+I chose 100 because it's square.